You are here

 Typical Work

-Conducts an ongoing review of case law, laws and regulations governing establishment and collection of child support or debts due the state;
+Conducts an ongoing review of case, family, federal, state and international laws and regulations governing establishment and collection of child support or debts due the state in connection with any DSHS program;

 Analyzes and comments on proposed statutes, administrative codes, and department policies when requested; proposes needed changes in current laws, regulations, or policies;